Kong/terraform-provider-konnect/docs/resources/api_specification.md

 ### Optional

 - `type` (String) The type of specification being stored.
-This allows us to render the specification correctly. must be one of ["oas2", "oas3", "asyncapi"]
+This allows us to render the specification correctly. possible known values include one of ["oas2", "oas3", "asyncapi"]

 ### Read-Only